cosmos/cosmos-sdk/docs/spec/ibc/channels-and-packets.md

 ![Rejected Transaction](images/ReceiptError.png)

 ### 3.7 Packet relayer

-{ todo: cleanup wording & terms }

-{ todo: one relay process can relay all the things }

 The blockchain itself only records the *intention* to send the given message to the recipient chain - it does not open any actual network connections.
 We define the concept of a *relay* process that connects two chains by querying one for all outgoing packets & proofs, then committing those packets & proofs to the recipient chain.